Jason Aaron: Career

 At the 2019 San Diego Comic Con, it was announced that Aaron's Thor storyline which depicted Jane Foster acquiring the mantle of the Thunder God would be the basis for the 2022 film Thor: Love and Thunder.

 In 2022, Aaron would write a new creator-owned book at Boom!
 Studios entitled Once Upon a Time at the End of the World.
 The 15 issue series began publication in November that same year with three artists, Alexandre Tefenkgi, Leila del Duca, and Nick Dragotta, being employed every 5 issues to highlight the passage of time.

 In March 2023, Aaron announced that he was no longer under exclusive contract with Marvel.
 In August 2023, it was announced that Aaron would be writing a project for DC called Batman: Off-World, a six-issue limited series drawn by artist Doug Mahnke and inker Jamie Mendoza.
 The series would focus on a young Batman's first adventure in space.
 In October 2023, it was announced that Aaron's next DC project would be a three-issue story arc on Action Comics focusing on the character Bizarro to be drawn by artist John Timms.
 The story arc is part of a new Action Comics initiative called "Superman Superstars" where rotating creative teams of writers and artists write short story arcs focusing on Superman and his villains.
 Aaron's arc will start on Action Comics #1061 in January 2024 and end in March 2024 with Action Comics #1063.

 In June 2024, Marvel published a one-shot story, written by Aaron in collaboration with other artists, featuring Disney's Uncle Scrooge character for the first time ever in a Marvel comic book.
 The story, named Uncle Scrooge and the Infinity Dime, introduced Scrooge and the Duck Universe to the Marvel Multiverse concept.
+2025 saw the birth of the four issue Uncle Scrooge: Earths Mightiest Duck, also published by Marvel.